strehan1993/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-overview.md

 - Pre-populate the list of keys used by the primary database using [Get-AzSqlDatabase](/powershell/module/az.sql/get-azsqldatabase) and the '-ExpandKeyList' parameter.
 It's recommended to pass all the keys that the source database was using, but alternatively, restore may also be attempted with the keys provided by the deletion time as the '-KeysFilter'.
 - Select the user assigned identity (and federated client id if configuring cross tenant access).
 - Use [Restore-AzSqlDatabase](/powershell/module/az.sql/restore-azsqldatabase) with the -FromPointInTimeBackup parameter and provide the pre-populated list of keys obtained from the above steps and the above identity (and federated client id if configuring cross tenant access) in the API call using the -KeyList, -AssignIdentity, -UserAssignedIdentityId, -EncryptionProtector (and -FederatedClientId) parameters.

+> [!NOTE]
+> Restoring a database without the -EncryptionProtector property, with all the valid keys, will reset it to use server level encryption.
+This can be useful to revert a database level customer-managed key configuration to the server level customer-managed key configuration.

 #### Dropped Database Restore